The Certificate Chain was Issued by an Authority that is not Trusted

 Solution

-Follow below simple steps to solve the issue.
+Follow the simple steps below to solve the issue.

 1. Open SQL Server Management Studio (SSMS) and Click Connect Database Engine.